LucasGlennieOC/classroom/README.md

-a game designed on the concept of assisting students with maths.
+An RPG game designed to assist students with mathematics.
+This is for an assignment :)